erwinverdonk/arc-mvvm/README.md

 # arc-mvvm
-A MVVM (Model View ViewModel) workflow approach for AngularJS to guide developers into creating robust and reusable Web Components and free them from the ng-controller and $scope pitfall.
+A MVVM (Model View ViewModel) workflow approach for AngularJS to guide developers into creating robust and reusable Web Components and free them from the ng-controller and $scope pitfalls.

 ## Usage